 [NOTE: This post has been updated and completely rewritten from an original publication.]

 The power of Facebook ads is found within the targeting.
-And targeting those who are closest to your business using Facebook website custom audiences is one of the best and most effective ways to do it.
+And targeting those who are closest to your business using Facebook A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. is one of the best and most effective ways to do it.

-I don’t care how perfect the ad copy, imagery, bidding, and optimization are, it’s imperative that you target the people most likely to perform your desired action.
+I don’t care how perfect the ad copy, imagery, bidding, and How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action. are, it’s imperative that you target the people most likely to perform your desired action.

 Who are those people?
 In many cases, they are those who have visited your website.

 Those who have the most success with Facebook ads have mastered remarketing.
 The purpose of this post is to help you master it, too.

 Website retargeting — also known as remarketing — is the process of running ads that target people who have previously visited your website.
 In this case, we’re speaking specifically about using Facebook ads.